sg-designdigitaldata/common-sandbox/README.md

 There are two dev containers to choose from.
 A .NET 8 (C#) environment, and a Node.js environment.
 If it makes sense, we could merge these.

-I recommend setting up on the 4-core machine type (second lowest).
+Codespaces are configured to use the 4-core machine type (second lowest) by default.
 This balances cost and performance.